-Their products are produced by the Diamond Pet Foods Inc which is owned by Schell & Kampeter Inc. Diamond Pet Foods Inc also produces other dog and cat food ranges such as NutraGold and Diamond Naturals.
+Their products are produced by Diamond Pet Foods Inc, which is owned by Schell & Kampeter Inc. Diamond Pet Foods Inc also produces other dog and cat food ranges, such as NutraGold and Diamond Naturals.

 Taste of the Wild Product Range

-In a similar fashion to the wet dog food offered by Taste of the Wild, the wet cat food recipes are closely linked to the dry food counterparts in ingredients and theme.
+In a similar fashion to the wet dog food offered by Taste of the Wild, the wet cat food recipes are closely linked to the dry food counterparts in ingredients and themes.

 Taste of the Wild Nutrition

 We believe that Nutrition is one of the core factors that should affect your choice of pet food.
 We break down the nutrition of pet foods based on calorific proportions.